kosamad/little-explorers/README.md

 Additionally, each page will feature a footer providing links to social media platforms, a site disclaimer, and a contact link for reaching the site administrators.

 The content on each page is customised to its specific purpose but maintains a consistent design language across all pages, ensuring seamless flow and enhancing the user experience.
-Further details about the features on each page are outlined in the ????????[finished site]()section below.
+Further details about the features on each page are outlined in the [finished site](README.md#finished-site-features)section below.

 <details><summary>Home Page</summary>
 <img src="documentation/design_images/wireframes/home.png">